risk-first/website/menagerie/Risk-Landscape.md

 As software developers, we can't hope to know the detailed specifics of the whole discipline of [Complexity Theory](https://en.wikipedia.org/wiki/Complexity_theory), or [Concurrency Theory](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
 But, we're still required to operate in a world where these things exist.
 So, we may as well get used to them, and ensure that we respect their primacy.
 We are operating in _their_ world, so we need to know the rules.

+Once we can spot and name different types of risk, we can then think about their characteristics, and how to manage them.
+In each of the following sections, we'll be looking at a different category of risk, some of it's characteristics and sometimes suggesting actions for managing the risk.

-So, this is a "spotters' guide" to risks, not an in-depth encyclopedia.  <!-- tweet-end -->
+But foremost, this is a "spotters' guide" to risks, not handbook for dealing with them.  <!-- tweet-end -->

 ## Our Tour Itinerary